 Have you ever owned a persnickety cow that just wanted to do her own thing and did not want to be messed with?
-During the KDDC Fall Farm Tours and at their virtual tour at World Dairy Expo, Pam and Scott, owners of Selz-Pralle Dairy, described their cow, Aftershock 3918, the current national milk production record holder for the Holstein breed, in this manner.
-Aftershock 3918 just wants to be left
+During the KDDC Fall Farm Tours and at their virtual tour at World Dairy Expo, Pam and Scott, owners of Selz-Pralle Dairy, described their cow, Aftershock 3918, a national milk production record holder for the Holstein breed, in this manner.
+Aftershock 3918 just wanted to be left alone to do the things she is good at-eat, rest, ruminate, and produce milk.
+Only after the rest of the farmers on our bus tour had moved on to look at other cows in the herd, did Aftershock 3918 "pose" and let me get her picture!!
+Notice, she was eating, not just standing there annoyed at the attention from visitors.

 This world record holder is housed in a herd of 450 milking cows averaging 35,000 lbs milk, where 11 cows averaged over 50,000 lbs milk and an additional 73 cows averaged over 40,000 lbs milk.
 The Selz-Pralle dairy's goal is to produce 7 lbs of fat and protein per cow daily.
 So, what are the Selz-Pralle Dairy's management strategies to get their cows to milk?
-To share how they manage their herd believe in short cuts, but do believe in being persnickety, paying close attention and completing the details associated with each job on the farm.
-To accomplish tasks, protocols need to be in place to ensure consistency and they need to be followed every day by everyone.
+Let's explore some of the key components of their management program they undoubtedly will be discussing.